I’ve worked with a lot of clients over the years. It’s in the hundreds; if I had to guess, it’s close to 500.

 The coach will stay with you through your revisions or rewrites, whatever is needed.
 She will hold your hand, advising you and guiding you with weekly or monthly calls and emails.

-So now that you understand the difference between these three writing services, which one will help get you become a children’s author?
+So now that you understand the difference between these three writing services, which one will help you become a children’s author?

-I’m a working children’s ghostwriter, rewriter, and coach.
-I can help turn your story into a book you’ll be proud to be the author of, one that’s publishable and marketable.
+I’m a working children’s ghostwriter, book doctor, editor, and self-publisher.
+I help turn your idea, outline, or manuscript into a book you’ll be proud to call your own—and provide hands-on guidance through every step of the self-publishing process.

 OTHER HELP I OFFER: